Want a surefire way to engage your subscribers and get them to open your emails? Make ’em laugh. A humorous subject line is a great motivator.

 1. Connect things that don’t go together

 To get subscribers to crack a smile and click open on your email, try combining two things that may not necessarily fit together.
-The “Pairs nicely with spreadsheets,” subject line is a good example.
+The “Pairs nicely with spreadsheets” subject line from Warby Parker is a good example.
 Try to combine your product or service with something out of the ordinary.
 For example, an online retailer could connect hip trends to the older generation.
-A subject line like, “Ten Trendy Styles Even Your Grandmother Thinks Are On Fleek,” could get a smile from your readers and encourage customers of all generations to open your email.
+A subject line like, “10 trendy styles even your grandmother thinks are on fire,” could get a smile from your readers and encourage customers of all generations to open your email.

 2. Use movies and song titles